Farm Labor Laws

 The H-2A program allows U.S. employers to bring foreign nationals to the U.S. to fill temporary agricultural jobs.
 Continue below for a discussion of farm labor laws and H-2A workers right more fitting

 Farm Workers Coverage

 Virtually all employees engaged in agriculture are covered by the FLSA and provided certain labor protections.
 The FLSA defines "agriculture" as:

-Agricultural employees can't be paid less than the federal minimum wage, unless they're exempt from minimum wage as noted below.
+Agricultural employees can't be paid less than the federal minimum wage unless they're exempt from the minimum wage, as noted below.
 This is true whether the employer pays by the hour or by a piece rate.
-Farm workers must be provided a written statement of earnings and all deductions from pay.
-Additionally, farm workers must be provided written information regarding their wages and working conditions in a language they can understand.
+Farmworkers must be provided a written statement of earnings and all deductions from pay.
+Additionally, farmworkers must be provided written information regarding their wages and working conditions in a language they can understand.

 Additional exemptions from the FLSA's minimum wage and overtime requirements apply to the following:

 - Agricultural employees who are immediate family members of their employer

 - Employees principally engaged on the range in the production of livestock

 - Local hand harvest laborers who commute daily from their permanent residence, are paid on a piece rate basis in traditionally piece-rate occupations, and were engaged in agriculture less than 13 weeks during the preceding calendar year